robocopklaus/macos-bootstrap/README.md

 ## Features

+- **Fresh macOS Compatible**: Works on completely fresh macOS installations without requiring Git or any tools to be pre-installed
 - **Modular Design**: Organized into focused, maintainable scripts
 - **macOS Updates**: Safely checks for and installs available macOS updates
 - **Xcode Command Line Tools**: Automatically installs Xcode CLI tools if not present